perslev/U-Time/README.md

 ut train --num_GPUs=1 --preprocessed --seed 123
 ```

-Following training, a set of candidate models will be available in the folder `models`.
+Following training, a set of candidate models will be available in the folder `model`.
 Using the best one observed (highest validation mean F1 score),
 we may predict on the testing sets of both `SEDF-SC` and `DCSM` using all channel combinations as well as compute majority votes by invoking the following `ut predict` command: